Recent Advances In Ultrasound Imaging

-Ultrasound allows Radiologists to do real time imaging of the internal anatomy of the body.
-With the recent technological advances and the advent of high resolution ultrasound imaging, with the help of various higher frequency transducers, new frontiers have opened up for superficial imaging.
-It is widely being applied in musculoskeletal imaging and to evaluate tiny lesions in the skin, neck and almost all parts of body.
-The high frequency linear probes of L 18-4 MHz and HL 18-4 MHz are a unique combination of high sensitivity and greater penetration allowing a good detail of superficial neck, superficial joints and muscles and tendons.
+Ultrasound allows Radiologists to do real-time imaging of the internal anatomy of the body.
+With the recent technological advances and the advent of high-resolution ultrasound imaging, with the help of various higher frequency transducers, new frontiers have opened up for superficial imaging.
+It is widely being applied in musculoskeletal imaging and to evaluate tiny lesions in the skin, neck, and almost all parts of the body.
+The high-frequency linear probes of L 18-4 MHz and HL 18-4 MHz are a unique combination of high sensitivity and greater penetration allowing a good detail of the superficial neck, superficial joints, and muscles and tendons.
 Its excellent Doppler flow sensitivity helps in visualizing vascularity in areas of concern.
-The small footprint and the greater maneuverability of the little hockey stick transducer allows us to evaluate hard to reach or difficult areas, such as fingers or by the side of trachea for small pathologies in neck.
-Apart from musculoskeletal ultrasound, it is used in peripheral vascular, nerve studies, small parts and neck ultrasound.
+The small footprint and the greater maneuverability of the little hockey stick transducer allow us to evaluate hard-to-reach or difficult areas, such as fingers or by the side of the trachea for small pathologies in the neck.
+Apart from musculoskeletal ultrasound, it is used in peripheral vascular, nerve studies, small parts, and neck ultrasound.
 It is also quite beneficial for intraoperative use.

 Antenatal ultrasound has been the cornerstone in the management of all obstetrics and gynecology patients for a very long time.
 Now with the newer modes and real time 3D more anomalies can be diagnosed with increased confidence.
 Newer applications such as 3D imaging provide a lot of additional valuable diagnostic information in the gynecological evaluation of the uterus and the ovaries.
 It allows us to understand the anatomical details in the third dimension, which was not possible on routine 2D imaging.
 Application of 3D imaging